 6) Metro Card

 This leads into the next item on our list: the Metro Card.
 You can buy these cards in almost any subway station at their kiosks.
 This is the golden ticket to exploring the metropolitan jungle.
 It’s much cheaper than an Uber.
 A single ride costs $2.75.
 An average Uber ride costs around $13.
-Getting used to the subway system takes time, skill and guidance, but it beats walking!
+Getting used to the subway system takes time, but it beats walking!

 7) Comfortable Shoes